huggingface/pytorch-image-models/README.md

 | SE-MNASNet 1.00 (A1) | 73.086 (26.914) | 91.336 (8.664) | 3.87M  | bicubic | [Google TFLite](https://github.com/tensorflow/tpu/tree/master/models/official/mnasnet) |

 NOTE: For some reason I can't hit the stated accuracy with my impl of MNASNet and Google's tflite weights.
 Using a TF equivalent to 'SAME' padding was important to get > 70%, but something small is still missing.
 Trying to train my own weights from scratch with these models has so far to leveled off in the same 72-73% range.

+## Script Usage

+### Training

+The variety of training args is large and not all combinations of options (or even options) have been fully tested.
+For the training dataset folder, specify the folder to the base that contains a `train` and `validation` folder.

+To train an SE-ResNet34 on ImageNet, locally distributed, 4 GPUs, one process per GPU w/ cosine schedule, random-erasing prob of 50% and per-pixel random value:

+`./distributed_train.sh 4 /data/imagenet --model seresnet34 --sched cosine --epochs 150 --warmup-epochs 5 --lr 0.4 --reprob 0.5 --repp --batch-size 256 -j 4`

+NOTE: NVIDIA APEX should be installed to run in per-process distributed via DDP or to enable AMP mixed precision with the --amp flag

+### Validation / Inference

+Validation and inference scripts are similar in usage.
+One outputs metrics on a validation set and the other outputs topk class ids in a csv.
+Specify the folder containing validation images, not the base as in training script.

+To validate with the model's pretrained weights (if they exist):

+`python validate.py /imagenet/validation/ --model seresnext26_32x4d --pretrained`

+To run inference from a checkpoint:

+`python inference.py /imagenet/validation/ --model mobilenetv3_100 --checkpoint ./output/model_best.pth.tar`

 ## TODO
 A number of additions planned in the future for various projects, incl